 Drawing: "Bird Jaguar" (right) conferring with his predecessor "Shield Jaguar".

 Falling in love with the details

 I quickly became engrossed in what for me were the exotic sounds and sights of contemporary Mexico.
-I took a three-month intensive Spanish language course every morning at the Institute, and spent the afternoon at the market in San Miguel de Allende trying to figure out what people were saying and doing.
-This undoubtedly helped me learn the language quickly, and put me in a good position to be accepted into the Institutes’ unique program at Yaxchilán, a remote and relatively unexplored Classic Maya archaeological site.
-I was one of about 10 students and faculty that prepared to board the train for Tenosique, a town in the south-east corner of the state Tobasco.
-It was the jumping off point for a flight on a small plane into a grass airfield at Yaxchilán.
+I took a three-month intensive Spanish language course every morning at the Institute, and spent the afternoon at the market in San Miguel trying to figure out what people were saying and doing.
+This undoubtedly helped me learn the language quickly, and put me in a good position to be accepted into the Institutes’ unique program at Yaxchilán.
+I was one of about 10 American students and faculty selected to travel by train to Tenosique, a town in the south-east corner of the state Tobasco.
+It was the jumping off point for a short flight on a small plane into a grass airfield at Yaxchilán.

 The next day I boarded the train for the same 24 hour journey and was greeted on the platform in Tenosique with great fanfare by faculty and students desperate for their bags and supplies.
 Oddly, they had arrived only 10 hours before me.
 Their train had jumped the tracks shortly after leaving Mexico City, and they had spent hours being shuffled from one train to another until they finally arrived at their destination.